-Colors can affect us in many ways and knowing when to use certain colors or when not to use them can have impactful, both negative and positive results.
+What colors should we wear and use in various different social and professional situations?
+Colors can influence us in many ways, and knowing when to use certain colors or when not to use them can have impact-full, both negative and positive results.

 Showing sensitivity to colors also seems to be gender specific, with women generally having better color vision.
 Especially when detecting subtle differences in shades, particularly red, which is the warm primary color.

 When to Wear & Use Certain Colors?

-You’ll also often see yellow and bright shades of green and blue used in sportswear and supplements to tap into those high energy, youthful and upbeat associations that bright colors have.
+You’ll also often see yellow and bright shades of green, and blue used in sportswear and supplements to tap into those high energy, youthful and upbeat associations that bright colors have.

 The interviewer will automatically be fed these associations at the subconscious level.

-Men – the color blue is associated with trustworthiness and reliability which are usually traits that women look for when searching for a long term partner.
-Blue is known to also have calming and relaxing influences which may help with those nerves.
+Men – the color blue is associated with trustworthiness and reliability, which are usually traits that women look for when searching for a long term partner.
+Blue is also known to have calming and relaxing influences, which may help with those nerves.

 Women – wearing red often makes the wearer look more attractive, so that’s definitely a good thing when on a date.
-Red can also encourage spontaneous and impulsive behaviors which could make the date more interesting.
+Red can also encourage spontaneous and impulsive behaviors, which could make the date more interesting.

 Dress – wearing black in the office is always a good choice.
-Black is associated with professionalism and seriousness which can make the right initial impression.
+Black is associated with professionalism and seriousness, which can make the right initial impression.
 Black is also linked with influencing organizational tendencies.

 Environment – Neutral and cool color schemes tend to be best for office plan and general working environments.
-Neutral colors are good for calming and concentration, however it would be recommended to include some brighter colors to add some energy.
+Neutral colors are good for calming and concentration.
+However, it would be recommended to include some brighter colors to add some energy.

-Wearing red for an individual or team can increase physical energy and perhaps aggression.
+Wearing red for an individual or team can increase physical energy, and perhaps aggression.
 Studies have also shown that wearing black encourages aggression, which likely comes from the increased feelings of power and confidence that wearing black can cause.